 I’ve been thinking about this week’s post for a couple of days now.
 There’s a lot more to say about boundaries, and maybe someone else can shape the many complex pieces into separate, coherent posts, but that person isn’t me.
 I can sort out a few points, but the rest is just chaos, and that chaos contains all kinds of inflammable issues, such as parenting, corporal punishment, our justice system, religion, sexuality, morals, ethics, rape culture, racism, entitlement and patriarchy.

 There’s no doubt in my mind that these are important discussions and ideas for all of us, but the purpose of this blog is not to have a shouting match or explore the different ways we can criticize, judge and belittle one another.

 I suspect that most of us agree that boundaries are necessary, but after that point I see potential for endless violent disagreement about how and why we create and manage them.
-I do believe it’s safe to say that our understanding of boundaries is heavily influenced by our experience of childhood, by our culture and family, and by technology and media.
+I believe it’s safe to say that our understanding of boundaries is heavily influenced by our childhood experience, our culture and family, and technology and media.